 Much more realistic is the above video that shows a smartphone that opens up to become a tablet – or rather, a tablet that folds in half to reveal a smartphone on the outside.
 However you choose to frame it, we've heard that idea come up again in a recent report, so it might be pretty close to the real thing.

-We suspect that Samsung has been waiting for the tech to match its ambitions, and that time appears soon: in early 2015, a Samsung Display representative said that "the commercialisation of foldable smartphones will be possible in 2016."
-However, it sounds like 2017 is more likely at this point.
+We suspect that Samsung has been waiting for the tech to match its ambitions, but that timetable keeps shifting.
+In early 2015, a Samsung Display representative said that "the commercialisation of foldable smartphones will be possible in 2016."

 The wallet phone

-From the outside, in its fully open and extended state, the Galaxy X phone should look pretty similar to a typical Samsung flagship phone: it has one large touchscreen on the front, cameras on both sides, and a home button below the display.
+From the outside, in its fully open and extended state, the Galaxy X phone could look pretty similar to a typical Samsung flagship phone: it has one large touchscreen on the front, cameras on both sides, and perhaps a home button below the display.
 It's a smartphone.